425-2 WHO DETERMINES DISABILITY/BLINDNESS

 Applicants may appeal the SSA decision.

-If, after a finding of no blindness or disability, an Interim Assistance recipient enters or reenters the SSI appeal process the individual may continue to receive Interim Assistance benefits until a final disability decision is made.
-If the appeal process results in a final finding of blindness or disability, eligibility for regular APA and Medicaid benefits will be reevaluated.
+If the appeal results in a finding of blindness or disability, reevaluate eligibility for regular APA and Medicaid benefits back to the month of APA application.
 To determine the benefit start dates for APA and Medicaid, refer to manual section 410-11.

 425-2 D. STATE-ONLY BLINDNESS OR DISABILITY DECISIONS